Best architecture software 2025: We checked out the top CAD tools for architects

 No Mac version

-Civil 3D - another top architecture program from the Autodesk toolbox - goes beyond modeling and drawing CAD functionalities demanded by most architects and builders.
+Civil 3D - another top architecture program from Autodesk’s vast portfolio - goes beyond modelling and drawing CAD functionalities demanded by most architects and builders.

 Giving the platform a civil engineering twist, Civil 3D lets you create 3D model-based designs and environments.
-If you work with BIM workflows, you’ll find the tool also offers a streamlined, design-driven documentation pipeline to keep collaborative projects on course,
+If you work with BIM workflows, you’ll find the software also offers a streamlined, design-driven documentation pipeline to keep collaborative projects on course.

-The civil engineering design tool is designed to work with other Autodesk products - particularly AutoCAD, Revit, and 3DS Max.
-This makes it one of the best architecture software programs for professionals deep inside the Autodesk ecosphere.
+The civil engineering design tool is designed to work with other Autodesk products - particularly AutoCAD, Revit, and 3ds Max.
+This makes it one of the best architecture software programs for professionals devoted to the Autodesk ecosphere, but like all Autodesk software, it ain’t cheap: you can subscribe to it for $360 each month, or $2,870 annually.

-One useful ability is the integration of survey images with terrain modeling, roads, service schematics, and constructional geometry.
+One useful ability is the integration of survey images with terrain modelling, roads, service schematics, and constructional geometry.
 All these elements are placed into a single, highly annotated package.
-That allows engineers to focus on a specific area, while monitoring how design changes might impact other areas.
+This allows engineers to focus on a specific location, while monitoring how design changes might impact other areas.

 6. CATIA